 Shoulders are to provide a smooth transition from the paved roadway to surrounding native land.
 Periodically, a dirt berm builds up at the edge of the roadway which prevents water from getting into the ditches.
 This berm must be removed to ensure adequate drainage.
 The City also takes care of graveling and removing brush from the shoulders, where appropriate.
 Shoulders are maintained out to four feet from the edge of the street.

 All work is done by private contractor except for the initial survey and final inspection.
-Sidewalks are rated every 2 to 4 years, and repair priorities are based on those ratings.
+Sidewalks are rated every two to four, and repair priorities are based on those ratings.

 Street repairs fall into two classes, asphalt repairs and concrete repairs.
 For asphalt repairs, the pavement is removed and the subgrade is inspected.
 If the subgrade is deficient, it is removed and replaced with acceptable material.
 Our asphalt contractor then moves in and replaces the pavement.